 Read the latest arts news

-Americans for the Arts president and CEO Robert L. Lynch issued a statement in response to Elisabeth P. “Betsy” DeVos’s confirmation as U.S. Secretary of Education.
+Americans for the Arts president and CEO Robert L. Lynch issued a statement following the release of the President's detailed FY2018 budget proposal.

-Americans for the Arts’ president and CEO Robert L. Lynch issued a statement in response to an article today in The Hill.
+Americans for the Arts president and CEO Robert L. Lynch issued a statement following the signing of the bipartisan agreement.